-A therapeutic drink to ward off colds, coughs, sore throats, and the flu that’s not Robitussin?!
-Believe it.
-Cookbook author Paula Wolfert became familiar with this Moroccan cold remedy from her friend Barbara Temsamani, who keeps this recipe taped to her refrigerator door as it’s so darn efficient in warding off whatever ails you.
+This therapeutic drink to ward off colds is certainly not like Robitussin.
+It’s better.
+Cookbook author Paula Wolfert became familiar with the magic of this traditional Moroccan cold remedy from her friend Barbara Temsamani, who keeps the recipe taped to her refrigerator door as it’s so darn efficient in warding off whatever ails you.
 Our Rx?
-Take it 3 times a day for 1 to 2 days at the first sign of a cold.
-Originally published Jan 11, 2012.–Paula Wolfert
+Take it 3 times a day for 1 to 2 days at the first sign of a cough, sore throat, or flu.–Renee Schettler Rossi

 - Absinth is the “winter tea of choice” for warmth and as an antispasmodic and digestive.